Could investing in solar energy pay off sooner than you think?

 Yes.
 Currently, the IRS allows non-homeowners to claim the credit.

 If you’re a condominium member or tenant-stockholder at a cooperative housing corporation, you can still claim the tax credit if you have contributed to the cost of a qualifying solar panel system.
-In that case, you could claim the amount you spent on the cost of the solar system as a tax credit.

 The federal solar tax credit is a nonrefundable tax credit.